Aexki/AexBot/README.md

 # AexBot
-A personalised private bot for aexki
+A personalised private chatbot for aexki